LauraBrumleve/Digital-Libraries-Final-Project/pages/about.md

 {% include feature/image.html objectid="Object_038" %}

-## About this Project and Materials Used
+## About this Project and Materials Utilized
 This digital library is a result of the Final Project assignment in ILS-Z 652 Digital Libraries at Indiana University.
 The purpose of this project is strictly educational.
-I utilized GitHub and Collection Builder to craft the site.
+I used the CollectionBuilder-GH repository template and information to build the site from https://collectionbuilder.github.io/.
+My metadata standards followed the CollectionBuilder standards including; objectid, filename, title, format, timeline (date), and subject.
+I additionally added my own metadata fields for rights, rights statement, characters referenced, dedication inscription, and dedication indiviudal for further searching.

 The Materials that were used in this collection are from the miniature collection of Beatrix Potter Books under Frederick Warne & Co.
 The Copyright Statement is as follows: Copyright in all countries signatory to the Berne Convention.
 This edition is copyright Frederick Warne & Co.

 {% include feature/image.html objectid="Object_002" %}

 ## Acknowledgments
-This website was created by Laura Brumleve used the CollectionBuilder-GH repository template and information to build the site from https://collectionbuilder.github.io/.
+This website was created by Laura Brumleve.
 I would additionally like to thank Professor John Walsh and Associate Instructor Alex Wingate.

 ## Citations
 McGreevy, N. (2022, March 28).
 Leap into the surprising, art-filled life of Beatrix Potter in a new exhibition.
 Smithsonian Magazine. https://www.smithsonianmag.com/smart-news/beatrix-potter-peter-rabbit-illustrator-biography-180979756/